Our Practice Areas

 Every adult needs an estate plan that includes a Will, a durable power of attorney, and an advance medical directive.
 We also recommend a variety of essential estate planning documents, including Trusts to help avoid Probate.
 Find out what types of Wills or types of Trusts are right for your family.

 New to Charleston?
 Whether you lost your estate plan or you need to update your existing one, we can help.
-We understand the stresses with relocating.
+We understand the stresses with moving and relocating.
 Below are a few estate planning items that might be in need of updating if you moved from out of state, or in state:

 Review Intake Form